acoli-repo/olia/docs/index.md

 <img src="img/tor.png" height="50" />
 <img src="img/ucla.png" height="50" />

+## URLs and Mirrors

+When using OLiA ontologies, please refer **only** to [the official Purl URLs](http://purl.org/olia/), not to the physical location of these files, because we occasionally change from one hosting solution to another.
+Until a change in version number (we are still at 0.x), OLiA development is strictly *downward compatible*, i.e., new concepts may be added, but existing concepts are *never* deleted, but only marked as deprecated.

+In addition to that, you can retrieve the OLiA ontologies from the following direct links:

+- [official GitHub repository](https://github.com/acoli-repo/olia/tree/master/owl): Up-to-date developer version.
+These are also the files that the official Purl URIs currently redirect to.
+- [Frankfurt mirror](http://www.acoli.informatik.uni-frankfurt.de/resources/olia): live synchronization of the GitHub developer version
+- [**DEPRECATED**] [Sourceforge developer version](https://sourceforge.net/p/olia/code/HEAD/tree/): developer version of 2019-11-19
+- [**DEPRECATED**] [static Sourceforge release](https://sourceforge.net/projects/olia/files/olia-2012-09-16-prerelease.zip/download): static dump of 2012-09-16
+- [**DEPRECATED**/**DEFUNCT**] [NLP2RDF mirror](http://olia.nlp2rdf.org/):  mirror of the static Sourceforge release
+- [**DEPRECATED**] [Potsdam mirror](http://nachhalt.sfb632.uni-potsdam.de/olia.html): static dump of a 2011 pre-release

+In general, older ("deprecated") versions of OLiA do not differ greatly with respect to the Reference Model (they may lack concepts or provide less concise or less detailed definitions), but they provide fewer Annotation Models.
+However, major (European) languages have been covered from the beginning.

+We strictly advise to operate only with Purl URLs and retrieve directly from there only.
+However, in case servers or services are unavailable (this happened for Purl for several months in 2015), developers can resort to the mirrors, in the order specified above.

 ## OLiA 1.0 and Versioning

 At the moment, OLiA development is strictly backward-compatible.
 Thus, we do not provide global version numbers, but as a general convention, we provide an edit log in the `owl:versionInfo` property of all OLiA ontologies.
 The current version number of the OLiA ontologies and the OLiA Reference Model is given as `0.x` (*without* specifying a number for `x`).